 We have four, beautiful Maritime residencies in:

-We are always available to discuss partnerships with communities in the province to provide more residency opportunities for our graduates.
-Contact Linda Hutchison if you are interested in becoming a partner or to learn more about the Community Studio Residency Program.
+We are always available to discuss partnerships with Nova Scotia communities to provide more residency opportunities for our graduates.
+Contact DeRico Symonds, Director, Opportunity and Belonging, if you are interested in becoming a partner or to learn more about the Community Studio Residency Program.

 |Lux Habrich is originally from Montréal, QC, and graduated with an Interdisciplinary BFA from NSCAD University.
 Lux employs the immensely healing qualities in craft processes (ceramics and textiles) to record a personal history of inherited trauma.
 Committed to expressing social justice issues and participating in support work, Lux externalizes intense internal grievances, to open up collective issues and qualities of larger community struggle to receive moments of healing and empowerment.|